This quickstart shows you how to create a small App Engine app that displays a short message.

 require "sinatra" get "/" do "Hello world!" end

-file describes an application's deployment configuration:
+file describes an app's deployment configuration:

 the app, and sets

-vm: true, specifying that the app
+env: flex, specifying that the app

 source "https://rubygems.org" gem "sinatra"